This repository includes scripts/tools for Checkmk developers.

 python3 -m pip install --user dist/checkmk_dev_tools-$(grep -E "^version.?=" pyproject.toml | cut -d '"' -f 2)-py3-none-any.whl

-- commit, push, review and merge the changes, see
+- commit, push and review the changes

 git add ...